TopOTheHourBot/TopOTheHourBot/README.md

 ## Requirements

 TopOTheHourBot requires Python 3.12.
-This version of Python was primarily chosen for the numerous improvements it provides to the [`asyncio`](https://docs.python.org/3/whatsnew/3.12.html#asyncio) module, along with the myriad of [CPython optimizations](https://docs.python.org/3/whatsnew/3.11.html#faster-cpython) that came packaged in Python 3.11.
+This version of Python was primarily chosen for the improvements it provides to the [`asyncio`](https://docs.python.org/3/whatsnew/3.12.html#asyncio) module, along with the myriad of [CPython optimizations](https://docs.python.org/3/whatsnew/3.11.html#faster-cpython) that came packaged in Python 3.11.

-The API that TopOTheHourBot uses was built almost entirely from the ground up.
+The API that TopOTheHourBot uses was built almost entirely from scratch.
 To get it running, you'll need to install three libraries - two of these built specifically for this project and are not available through PyPI:
 - [`ircv3`](https://github.com/TopOTheHourBot/ircv3)
 - [`channels`](https://github.com/TopOTheHourBot/channels)
 - [`websockets`](https://websockets.readthedocs.io/en/stable/)